Garbage & Recycling Collection

 - Do not place your containers out for collection more than the day before the collection day and be sure to take them back by the morning after the collection day

 Garbage is collected curbside once a week on Tuesdays.
 Recyclable materials are collected every other week.
 The Village is divided into two parts for recycling collection.
-The Advanced Disposal garbage/recycling calendar link below shows recycling dates as either Week A or Week B (depending on the street you live on).
+The Waste Management garbage/recycling calendar link below shows recycling dates as either Week A or Week B (depending on the street you live on).
 Locate your street on the correct recycling map to verify your bi-weekly pickup dates.

 Single Sort Recycling